 Later as a pastoral agent in Kung’ombe Village Sister Maureen was involved in women’s development and basic Christian Community.
 She also took part in the daily lives of the village that included helping with the harvest, carrying water, visiting the sick or just sitting and talking.

-After serving at the Maryknoll Center, she returned to Tanzania in 1998 to co-author a book, “Wisdom for Changing Times.”
+After serving at the Maryknoll Center, 1980 – ’83, and obtaining a Certificate in Clinical Pastoral Education from St. Peter & Paul Parish, South Boston, MA, she returned to Tanzania and in 1998 , co-authored a book, “Wisdom for Changing Times.”
 She also assisted with retreats and workshops, using materials from this book.

-Sister Maureen is now part of the Emusoi Center in Arusha where she teaches Oral English to girls who are in pre-form one (a level in school that reviews all they learned in primary school so they can take exams to gain entrance to private secondary schools).
-In this course Sister Maureen teaches conversational English and confidence building.
+Sister Maureen was part of the Emusoi Center in Arusha where she taught Oral English to girls who were in pre-form one (a level in school that reviews all they learned in primary school so they could take exams to gain entrance into private secondary schools).
+In this course Sister Maureen taught Conversational English and confidence building.